Selim III: Interest in poetry and arts

-Selim III was a member of the Mevlevi Order of Sufi Whirling Dervishes, and entered into the order at the Galata Mevlevihanesi under the name ″Selim Dede".
-He was a renowned composer, creating many musical compositions, including a Mevlevi ayin, a long and complex liturgical form performed during the semâ (religious ceremonies) of the Mevlana (Jalal ad-Din Muhammad Balkhi-Rumi) Tariqah of Sufi Whirling Mystics, in makam Suzidilara.
+Selim III was a member of the Mevlevi Order of Sufi dervishes and entered into the order at the Galata Mevlevihanesi under the name Selim Dede.
+He was a renowned composer, creating many musical compositions, including a Mevlevi ayin, a long and complex liturgical form performed during the semâ (religious ceremonies) of the Mevlevi Order, in the makam Suzidilara.

-He extended his patronage to Antoine Ignace Melling, whom he appointed as the court architect in 1795.
-Melling constructed a number of palaces and other buildings for the Sultan and created engravings of contemporary Constantinople.
+He extended his patronage to Antoine Ignace Melling, appointed court architect in 1795.
+Melling constructed several palaces and other buildings for the Sultan and created engravings of contemporary Constantinople.

 Family

 Selim III had numerous consorts, but no children.

 Consorts

 Selim III had at least thirteen consorts: